 I made noaa-apt because WXtoIMG, the most popular decoding software, it's propietary and no longer maintained, but you can get old recovered versions from an unofficial website.
 Also, the steps required to decode WAV files on it are not that obvious.

 There are lots of really good Alternatives, but all of them require compilation, Python or don't provide graphical user interfaces.
 So I wanted to create an easy to use alternative for Windows users, being useful to advanced GNU/Linux users doing some kind of automation too.

-WXtoIMG has lots of features you might want that noaa-apt does not have, for example false-color images, live decoding or map overlay.
+WXtoIMG has lots of features you might want that noaa-apt does not have, for example false-color images and live decoding.
 Anyways, the quality of the black and white image should be the same.
 Currently, my program has problems doing accurate map overlays, but you can get nice results if you play a bit with some settings.